 Flour type matters.
 I'm more a fan of soft wheat, lower gluten flours like White Lily.
 I also use self-rising which is the norm down South.
 Self-rising eliminates the need for baking powder.
 But if you're not using self-rising just use an all-purpose flour plus baking powder.

-If using baking powder go with an aluminum-free one for best flavor.
+If using baking soda or baking powder go with an aluminum-free one for best flavor.
 Rumford is what I use.
 Note the highly popular Clabber Girl has aluminum.

 make this recipe

-If you make these homemade Southern buttermilk biscuits or any other from the site, please come back and leave me a comment below with your feedback.
+If you make this homemade Southern buttermilk biscuit recipe or any other from the site, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.